French Army in World War I: Trench Mortars

 At the beginning of World War I, the German Army had a stockpile of 150 mortars, which was a surprise to the French and British.
 The French were able to use modèle 1838 Coehorn mortars dating from just after the Napoleonic Wars, some of which were lent to the British.
 The Mortier de 58 T was hastily developed at the start of the war.
 From February 1915 onwards, the high-powered trench mortars were entrusted exclusively to the artillery (organised in batteries of twelve pieces), while the low-powered ones were left to the infantry.
 The Centre d'instruction de l'artillerie de tranchée (CIAT) was created the same year in Bourges.
 Given the contempt of the other artillerymen for these units, the personnel assigned to the trench artillery (TA) initially included convicts with suspended sentences from courts-martial coming from all the branches of the army.
 Later in the war, having ordered 1000 examples in July 1917, the French improved upon the design of the British Stokes Mortar.
 Further development of the mortar and improved ammunition that continued into the inter-war period would lead to the Brandt Mle 27/31.
 In September 1917 the French under-secretary of state for inventions sent a circular letter requesting inventors to design a better projectile for the successful Stokes mortar, and Brandt scaled his 60 mm projectile up to 81 mm.
 Both British and French military adopted the scaled-up design except for the grooves (apparently, their importance wasn't realized at the time) in 1918 as projectile BM (Brandt-Maurice) modèle 1918 (later simplified to FA (fonte aciérée) modèle 1921) and Mk.
 II HE bomb respectively.
 At the conclusion of the war, French infantry made use of both 81mm Stokes and 75 mm Jouhandeau-Deslandres mortars, their two principle fire support mortars.

 Chemical weapons and gas

-Contrary to popular belief, the first country to use chemical warfare in World War I was not Germany, but France, who used tear gas grenades against the German army in August 1914; however, the Germans were the first to seriously research chemical warfare.
-Poison gas (chlorine) was first used on April 22, 1915, at the Second Battle of Ypres, by the German army.
-April 1915 saw the first innovation in protection against chemical warfare: a cotton pad dipped in bicarbonate of soda, but by 1918, troops on both sides had charcoal respirators.
-By November 11, 1918, France had suffered 190,000 chemical warfare casualties, including 8,000 dead.